-Physical security is important in protecting against a range of threats and addressing vulnerability.

-Put in place security measures to remove or reduce your vulnerabilities to as low as reasonably practicable bearing in mind the need to consider safety as a priority at all times.
-Security measures must not compromise visitor safety.
+Physical security is important in protecting against a range of threats and vulnerabilities, including terrorism.
+Put in place security measures to remove or reduce your vulnerabilities to as low as reasonably practicable, bearing in mind the need to consider safety and emergency response as a priority at all times.

-Your risk assessment will determine which measures you should adopt, but they range from basic good housekeeping (keeping communal areas clean and tidy) through CCTV, intruder alarms, computer security and lighting, to specialist solutions such as mail scanning equipment.
+Your risk assessment will determine which measures you should adopt, but they range from basic good housekeeping, such as keeping communal areas in buildings clean and tidy to not storing equipment against a perimeter fence.